joe-crick/calendar-model-example/readme.md

 THIS IS A WORK IN PROGRESS.

 This is an example React app - _put together very quickly_ - that illustrates one way of using [`calendar-model`](https://github.com/joe-crick/calendar-model).
 It builds a simple calendar with a few events on it in each month.
-The calendar navigates the months of the current year in a loop.
+The calendar navigates the months of the _current_ year.

 ## Get Started